 In this study, three multi-source data (CDWL, ERA5, FY-4A) were used to analyze a complete ice crystal cloud evolution process on the southern edge of Taklimakan Desert from 5 to 6 February, 2022.
 The results indicated that wind, dust and terrain play an important role in the life cycle of ice crystal clouds.

-The study site of MinFeng is surrounded by mountains on three sides and is located at the northern foot of the Kunlun Mountains.
+The study site of Minfeng is surrounded by mountains on three sides and is located at the northern foot of the Kunlun Mountains.
 The special terrain factors also have a boosting effect on the formation of ice crystal clouds.
 Firstly, due to the influence of terrain, a horizontal airflow convergence zone is formed near the surface of the study site, and the airflow can carry the dust aerosols along the way from the hinterland of the desert to the study site.
 Secondly, the dust aerosols can be transported to the upper air along the northern foot of the Kunlun Mountains and participates in the formation of ice crystal clouds.

 The wind plays three roles in the life cycle of the ice crystal cloud.
 Firstly, before the ice crystal cloud formed, the wind acts as a horizontal and vertical transport of dust aerosols.
 Secondly, during the formed stage of the ice crystal cloud, the wind diffuses the ice crystal cloud to a wider horizontal range.
 Finally, the wind can dilute the concentration of water vapor and dust, and promote the decomposition of the ice crystal cloud.